Scott Pilgrim: Development

 O'Malley used black and white because it was less expensive than creating the series in colour, and so O'Malley said that he "embraced the B&W manga aesthetic".
 When writing the series, O'Malley's first step was developing the direction of the story by creating notes in notebooks, sketchbooks, and computer text files.
 His second step was to create an outline.
 His third step was to write a script.
 His fourth step was to develop thumbnails.
 His final step was to develop the finished comic book page.
 To ink, O'Malley usually used brushes, including No. 2 and No. 3 brushes.
 He mostly used computers to build the screentone; he stated that he encountered difficulty finding screentone in North America.
 O'Malley himself created most of the Scott Pilgrim material.
 When production on Volume 6 had begun, O'Malley had hired two assistants.
 The backgrounds in Volume 6 are more detailed than the backgrounds in the previous volumes (O'Malley said that "[m]ost fans don't seem to notice the change").

-O'Malley stated that he wanted to create a "hybrid" work that received inspiration from American and Japanese comics, and that he "wanted to reach towards the japanese[sic] comics from my own starting point."
-When asked if he considers Scott Pilgrim to be a manga, O'Malley responded by saying "Um… No, I think I was just thinking about that today.
+O'Malley stated that he wanted to create a "hybrid" work that received inspiration from American and Japanese comics, and that he "wanted to reach towards the Japanese comics from my own starting point."
+When asked if he considers Scott Pilgrim to be a manga, O'Malley responded by saying "Um...
+No, I think I was just thinking about that today.
 I guess I was just thinking about the whole OEL thing.
-I think it's influenced… I like the term 'manga-influenced comics,' but I only like it because no one else likes it."
+I think it's influenced...
+I like the term 'manga-influenced comics,' but I only like it because no one else likes it."

 O'Malley said that he expected Scott Pilgrim to sell around 1,000 copies.
 He did not expect the series to sell millions of copies and to produce a film adaptation.
 O'Malley cited the United States comics industry and how it differs from the Japanese comics industry; the United States comic book companies specialize in superhero comics and many newer concepts originate from underground comics.
 The United States also lacks weekly and monthly comic book magazines and American comic companies generally do not have the system of story editors and assistants that Japanese comic companies have.